 - examines differences in practice by size and type of entity, and over time

 - provide examples of best practice (and potentially poor practice).

 The paper will be disseminated through a number of channels within the actuarial profession and with other external interested parties such as the FRC, listed companies and in conjunction with other professional groups

-***Details of the Environmental Risk Reporting working party can be found here.
+***View the details of the Environmental Risk Reporting working party.

 - 9 November 2017

 If you want more information about this research working party please contact the Communities Team.

 Cancer incidence and mortality vary by region and socioeconomic status.
 Modelling the structure development and trends of cancer risk is important for insurance purposes and can impact pricing and reserving in related health insurance fields such as critical illness insurance and care provision.